AdhocSteve/AutomatedTradingSystem/README.md

 an investing strategy is not
 yet your forte.

-I have found myself on both
+My aim here is to establish enough of a foundation
-of these situations hence this journal.
+Having have found myself on both of these situations I

 which is why this journal